-Martin County and TCRPC staff have worked jointly on both the creation of a new Chapter in the Plan and revised LDRs for the CRAs.
+Martin County and TCRPC staff have worked jointly to create the new Chapter in the Plan and to revise the LDRs for the CRAs.
 Chapter 18, Community Redevelopment Element, of the Comprehensive Growth Management Plan (CGMP) was adopted on September 10, 2019 and includes the CRA Center and CRA Neighborhood future land use designations.
 The amendment of the Future Land Use Map for the Jensen Beach CRA was first.
 Rio was second.
-The amendment of the Future Land Use Map for Old Palm City is next.
+The amendment of the Future Land Use Map for Old Palm City is third.
 The Hobe Sound, Golden Gate and Port Salerno CRAs will follow.